pardnchiu/PDMarkdownKit/README.md

 ## License

-This project is licensed under [MIT](https://github.com/pardnchiu/PDMarkdownKit/blob/main/LICENSE).
+This project is licensed under [MIT](https://github.com/pardnchiu/NanoMD/blob/main/LICENSE).

 ## Obtain Complete Source Code

 [Contact me](mailto:dev@pardn.io) for the complete unobfuscated source code.<br>
 Feel free to modify and use for commercial purposes with the following licensing options:
-- Must retain `Powered by PDMarkdownKit` copyright notice: $7,500.
+- Must retain `Powered by NanoMD` copyright notice: $7,500.
 - Fully autonomous, no copyright notice required: $10,000.

 ***